openaps/AndroidAPSdocs/docs/EN/Configuration/OmnipodEros.rst

 * **Show Suspend Delivery button in Omnipod tab:** Hide or display the suspend delivery button in the **Omnipod (POD)** tab.
 * **Show Pulse log button in Pod Management menu:** Hide or display the pulse log button in the **Pod Management** menu.
 * **Show RileyLink Stats button in Pod Management menu:** Hide or display the RileyLink Stats button in the **Pod Management** menu.
-* **Use battery level reported by OrangeLink/EmaLink:** Reports the actual battery level of the OrangeLink/EmaLink.
-We **strongly recommend** that all OrangeLink/EmaLink users enable this setting.

-	+  DOES NOT work with the original RileyLink.
-	+  May not work with RileyLink alternatives.
-	+  Enabled - Reports the current battery level for supported pod communication devices.
-	+  Disabled - Reports a value of n/a.
 * **\*DST/Time zone detect on enabled:** allows for time zone changes to be automatically detected if the phone is used in an area where DST is observed.

 Switching or Removing an Active Pod Communication Device (RileyLink)